 Do you want to explore the world and be your own boss?
 Starting your own business doesn't mean you have to stay in one place.
-Many businesses don't require a brick-and-mortar shop, and some businesses will even take you across the world.
+Many businesses in the digital age don't require a brick-and-mortar shop, and some businesses will even take you to your dream destinations.

 1. Traveling personal assistant

-If you're very organized, have great time-management skills, and are a problem-solver, create a personal assistant agency.
-Personal assistants typically arrange travel and accommodations, manage schedules, run errands and coordinate with other staff members.
+If organization, time management, and problem-solving are your top skills, create your own agency.
+Personal assistants typically arrange travel and accommodations, manage schedules, run errands, and coordinate with other staff members.

 2. Travel blogger

-If you love writing and photography, a travel blog could lead you across the world.
-Bloggers often create helpful guides, explore new cities, take interesting photos, and provide recommendations and tips.
-Before you take the plunge, understand that blogging is hard and time-consuming.
-It often takes a couple years before you can make money blogging, but when you do, you could get paid to travel the world and write about it.
+If you love writing and photography, a travel blog could be your ticket to several dream destinations.
+Bloggers often create helpful guides, explore new cities, take interesting photos, and provide recommendations and tips on their websites.
+Before you take the plunge, understand that blogging can be tough and time-consuming.
+It often takes a couple of years before you make money blogging, but when you do, you're essentially getting paid to travel the world and write about it.

-If writing isn't your expertise, but you're better with a camera, try being a travel vlogger.
+If writing isn't your expertise and you're better with a camera, try being a travel vlogger.
 With YouTube, vlogging is a lucrative business.
-Take your business on the road and create videos about traveling the world.
-[Read related story: How to Turn Your Blog into a Business]
+Take your business on the road and create videos about traveling the world and visiting the best tourist spots.

 3. Social media influencer

 The days of only posting cat videos and family updates on Facebook are long over.
 If you have a large following online, you can make a steady income through sponsored posts and pictures.
-Many brands use influencers to advertise their products and encourage followers to buy the products.
+Many brands use influencers to advertise their products and encourage followers to buy goods and services.

 Some brands will even foot the bill and pay for social media influencers to attend their events or stay at their resort in exchange for documenting their experience on their social media accounts.
 [Read related story: How to Become a Social Media Influencer]